Jamster707/JammUI/README.md

 # JammUI
 Gui For Roblox games

-i made all of the scripts apart from the esp and autorob. :)
+i made all of the scripts apart from the esp, autorob and dupe gui.

 i recommend using the "loader" for all of the scripts as its just easier and upates automatically.